horacehoff/outstock/contributing.md

 # Contributing

-Everyone is welcome to open a pull request and it will be monitored by us.
-If in any case the pull request tries to degrade the project it won't be accepted and the user will be banned to create a pull request ever again.
+Everyone is welcome to open a pull request!

 # Code of Conduct